 It is the aim of the College to make the students thoroughly at home and to prevent in every way any dissipation of their interest in study.
-To this end the earnest co-operation of parents and guardians is solicited.
-Students should be sent promptly at the beginning of the term, and after they have entered should not be removed. even for a day, unless it be absolutely unavoidable.
+To this end the earnest coöperation of parents and guardians is solicited.
+Students should be sent promptly at the beginning of the term, and after they have entered should not be removed, even for a day, unless it be absolutely unavoidable.
 The Faculty has observed the distracting influence incident to students leaving the College for social visits, and discourages all such visits in every possible way.
 In the case of relatives or where there are special reasons, students may be permitted to spend the day away from College, if it does not interfere with stated work.
 Otherwise parents must not expect that leave of absence will be given except to return home.
 In this case the Faculty also earnestly requests parents to bear in mind that frequent absences from study make progress impossible.
 With the long holiday recess at Christmas and the short recess at Easter, the school term is broken up quite enough, and students should be sent back to their work promptly at the end of the recess.
 The school closes about a week before Christmas Day, and students who leave before the closing day will miss one or more of their examinations.
 All extra examinations made necessary by students leaving before the time will be charged for at the rate of one dollar for each examination.

-Visitors to the College will always be welcome under the following conditions: Any persons desiring to see young ladies in the College must present a letter from the parents.
+Visitors to the College will always be welcome under the following conditions: No person can visit a young lady in the College without a letter from her parents and the approval of the Faculty.
 No visits are allowed on Sunday.
-The College cannot entertain visitors, as our rooms are occupied with students, but the President will take pleasure in having every attention shown those who may be interested in seeing the College or its students, and will give any information in regard to hotels and boarding-houses where comfortable accommodations may be secured in Westminster.
+Relatives visiting students must not expect any of the College regulations to be abrogated on account of their presence.
+The College cannot entertain visitors, as the rooms are occupied with students; but the President will take pleasure in having every attention shown those who may be interested in seeing the College or its students, and will give any information in regard to hotels and boarding-houses where comfortable accommodations may be secured in Westminster.